Due Upon Receipt Definition

 Net 30

-If you think implementing net 15 is too short a payment term, then offering net 30 makes sense.
-Net 30 payment terms help customers to complete a payment within a month.
+If implementing Net 15 is too short a payment term, then offering Net 30 makes sense.
+Net 30 payment terms help customers complete a payment within a month.
 The recipient has 30 days starting from the day the invoice was issued.
 Hence, customers don’t have to pay the money hurriedly.

 Tips for Payment Upon Receipt

-Preparing an invoice with payment upon receipt for the first time?
-Here are some actionable tips to facilitate timely payments while keeping it hassle-free for your customers.
+Are you preparing an invoice with payment upon receipt for the first time?
+Here are some actionable tips to facilitate timely payments while keeping your customers’ experience hassle-free.

 1. Get Invoice templates